Heating Honey – Everything You Need to Know

 This is perhaps the biggest concern for everyone who uses honey.
 Studies have proven that heating honey will alter its chemical composition.
 Fortunately, the heat does not make honey toxic such that it can harm you.
 The makeup of honey changes when heated and the ingredients are weakened and rendered ineffective.
 Heat has a negative effect on enzymes, minerals, vitamins, and other components.
 It however does not make these components poisonous or result in any disease.
 It is therefore prudent to keep honey in its natural, raw state and consume it raw.
 Heating honey also destroys its texture and color.

-Asides heating honey, most people tend to filter honey to extreme levels.
+Aside from heating honey, most people tend to filter honey to extreme levels.
 Ultra-finely filtered honey will never be as beneficial as raw honey subjected to little refining.
 Remember, honey contains pollen grains and other organic materials that are beneficial to the body.
 When these are lost, then it means the honey has lost some of its health benefits.
 Refined honey may look attractive in the bottle and will also slow down crystallization.
 However, it lacks the potent properties of raw honey.
 In fact, an easier way to tell if honey is raw is by simply checking out for crystallization.
-Raw honey is prone to crystallization whereas processed honey remains in liquid state for an extended period.
+Raw honey is prone to crystallization whereas processed honey remains in a liquid state for an extended period.

 2. Does heating honey destroy its properties/nutrients?

 The temperature levels within the beehive can go up to approximately 95 ºF (35 ºC) and that means a little heat will not affect the ingredients in honey.
 It is however not wise to subject honey to excessive temperatures since this affects the potent properties of its key nutrients.
-Too much heat damages these nutrients and thus affects its nutritional benefits.
+Too much heat damages these nutrients and thus affects their nutritional benefits.
 This will certainly depend on how much heat the honey is subjected to and the duration.

 Heating crystallized honey helps liquefy the honey and makes it easier to handle it.
 The heat applied however is not much and this helps prevent the natural ingredients from dissipating.
 As a general rule, ensure the amount of heat applied does not go too far from the 95 ºF (35 ºC) limit.
-Applying gentle warmth on crystallized honey can help to liquefy it.
+Applying gentle warmth to crystallized honey can help to liquefy it.

 How about cooking with honey?
 This can be more detrimental than helpful.
-Prolonged exposure of honey to high temperature completely changes everything.
+Prolonged exposure of honey to high temperatures completely changes everything.
 Whether you use a grill, microwave or any other cooking vessel, excessive heat will definitely degrade the beneficial enzymes and also affect the flavor.
 The original taste of raw honey is completely lost when all its components are destroyed or altered.

 As you now know, too much heat affects honey negatively.
 Heating honey rapidly over direct heat should be avoided.
 Remember, the hotter the heat the higher the loss of honey’s nutritional value.
 Therefore, in order to safely warm honey, employ any of these methods: